AQUARIUM CHEMISTRY; Calcium, KH, Ph, GH, Mineral Cations/Electrolytes; Freshwater & Marine

 Another is Dr. Fosters & Smith.

-We ask if you have benefited and appreciate our hard work based on decades of research to boycott or even call this company or Google.
+We ask if you have benefited and appreciate our hard work based on decades of research to boycott these companies.

 If you have found this site helpful (or the sister site Aquarium and Pond Answers), please consider a donation to help with the 100s of hours of research and regular updates that go into these articles: